Demographics of Serbia: Immigration

 During the era of socialist Yugoslavia, Serbia experienced internal migrations, mainly consisting of movements of ethnic Serbs from other constituent republics like Bosnia and Herzegovina, Croatia, and Montenegro.
 These were often driven by urbanization, employment in Belgrade and other cities, or family ties.
 In the 1990s, the dissolution of Yugoslavia and ensuing wars lead to a massive influx (around half a million) of mainly ethnic Serb refugees from Croatia, Bosnia and Herzegovina, and Kosovo, making Serbia host to Europe's largest refugee population at the time.

 In recent years, country has seen significant wave of immigration from Russia, following the outbreak of war in Ukraine.
-More than 300,000 Russian nationals have entered Serbia of which some 53,000 settled in the country i.e. had been issued a residence permit.
+Some 53,000 Russian nationals settled in the country i.e. had been issued a residence permit.

 There is a relatively present Chinese diaspora in Serbia; estimates are that up to 15,000 Chinese people live in Serbia, mainly in Belgrade, Bor, and Zrenjanin.
 First wave of Chinese immigration occurred during the late 1990s and was driven by relaxed visa policies, primarily traders from Zhejiang and Fujian who settled in Belgrade.
 Second wave is largely tied to economic activities, investments of Chinese companies in mining and manufacturing, and is concentrated in towns of Bor and Zrenjanin.

-Additionally, the 2020s have witnessed a sizeable influx of South Asian migrants, primarily Indians and Sri Lankans, as working migrants on large-scale infrastructure projects and in transportation and courier services.
+Additionally, the 2020s have witnessed a sizeable influx of South Asian migrants, primarily Indians, as working migrants on large-scale infrastructure projects and in transportation and courier services.

 About two-thirds of the foreign-born population consists of ethnic Serbs from neighbouring countries: the most common countries of birth are Bosnia and Herzegovina (32%), Croatia (25%), and Montenegro (8%).
 The rest consist predominately of Russian nationals, and to a far lesser degree of Chinese and South Asian immigrants.